Bloodhound Grooming Guide

 Brushing & Coat Care

-The Bloodhound occupies a unique position among large breeds, weighing 80-110 lbs and carrying a temperament shaped by the hound group's heritage.
+The Bloodhound stands out among large breeds, weighing 80-110 lbs and carrying a temperament shaped by the hound group's heritage.
 Bloodhounds with moderate energy levels strike a good balance between activity and relaxation.

 Bathing